Insights

 The hard part is not spotting one word that looks bad.
 The hard part is understanding whether the conversation is becoming unsafe.

-When the product does not provide that, the hard work gets pushed back onto parents.
-The exact people who bought the product because they are already stretched.
+When the product does not provide that context, the hard work gets pushed back onto parents.
+The exact people who bought the product are already stretched, so the hard work gets pushed back onto them.

 What useful alerts look like